bythew3i/WeChat-JumpGame-hack-iPhone/README.md

 >
 > ```
 > MAGICNUM = 0.0020 # coeffcient = time/physicalDistance
-> PLAYERCOLOR = (56, 59, 102) # player reference color
+> PLAYERCOLOR = (56, 59, 102) # player color reference
 > PCOLORAPPR = 5 # player color approximation (tryin to find the pixel whose color distance with PLAYERCOLR is less than this value)
-> BCOLORDIFF = 30 # board color difference (compare with background color, if greater than this value, we consider it is from board)
+> BCOLORDIFF = 30 # board color difference (calculate the color distance of a pixel and background color, if greater than this value, we consider this pixel is from board)
-> BCOLORAPPR = 5 # board color approximation (After find topmost board pixel use this to find the rightmost pixel with the colorDistance < this value)
+> BCOLORAPPR = 5 # board color approximation (After finding topmost board pixel, use it to find the rightmost pixel by calling "isCloseColor" function with this value)
 > ```

 完成 [安装 WDA](#wda) 后，